This is the last fish shop on the West Pier of Howth harbour, and many regulars make a beeline for it.

 A family run concern with a long tradition in the fish business in Howth, it was founded by Nicky McLoughlin (recipient of the Irish Food Writers' G ... more...

-in the fishing port of Dingle, the focus for most customers will be l ... more...
+Being in a major fishing port, the focus for most customers will be locally caught fish and shellfish - and there’s plenty t ... more...

 The small shop is beginning to enjoy a comeback and it all started a few years ago with shoppers giving a renewed vote of confidence to the local butcher.
 Here are just ten iconic businesses that are at the forefront of the shop local revolution.